 USD / CHF Exchange Rate

-To understand the problem, we have to take a look at the USD / CHF Exchange rate historical data.
+To understand the problem, we have to look at the USD / CHF Exchange rate historical data.

-I do not know about you, but the first time I saw this graph, I was shocked.
+The first time I saw this graph, I was shocked.
 The data before 1980 is just weird.
 But it makes sense.
-To explain some of the big moves, we need to read about U.S. dollar history.
+To explain some of the big moves, we need to learn about U.S. dollar history.

 First of all, since 1900, the United States dollar was convertible to gold.
-It is called the Gold Standard.
-It is important to know to understand this graph.
+This conversion is called the Gold Standard.
+It is essential to know this to understand this graph.

 The first significant drop was at the beginning of the first world war in 1914.
-When the United States enter the war, the value of the dollar starts to recover.
-And after the war, it goes very high since the economy rose very quickly as well.
+When the United States entered the war, the value of the dollar started to recover.
+And after the war, it went very high since the economy rose very quickly as well.

 Then, we have an almost flat graph until 1933.
 At this time, Franklin Roosevelt changed the gold standard.
-The value of a dollar was changed from 1.505 grams of gold to 0.888 grams of gold.
+He changed the value of a dollar from 1.505 grams of gold to 0.888 grams of gold.
 This change explained the massive drop in the graph in 1933.

 So, why am I talking about these details?
-Because I think that the data is not representative of the future.
+Because the data is not representative of the future.
 We will never see a new gold standard or a new Bretton Woods system.
-And we will not see huge drops as it was the case before.
+And we will not see huge drops as before.

 So now, we have to do something bad: predict the future!
 In the last ten years, the dollar has been mostly stable.
 And in the past 30 years, it has been mostly going down.
-However, I do not think the value of the dollar will be cut in five ever again.
+However, I do not think the dollar’s value will be cut in five ever again, or at least not in a short time.
 The United States has a strong economy and will remain strong for many years.

 I see two ways of estimating a better dollar forecast: